Writing an Abstract to Target Researchers

 Write the abstract from scratch

-Because the abstract is a self-contained entity (viewed by readers separately from the body of the paper), you should write it separately as well.
+Because the abstract is a self-contained piece of writing viewed separately from the body of the paper, you should write it separately as well.
 Never copy and paste direct quotes from the paper and avoid paraphrasing sentences in the paper.
 Using new vocabulary and phrases will keep your abstract interesting and free of redundancies while conserving space.